The Tucson Airport Authority is committed to ensuring the very best travel experience for passengers and visitors using Tucson International Airport.

 Massage Chairs are available throughout the airport.

-The Military Liaison Office is located on the baggage claim level, across from Bag Belt No. 4.
+A Military Liaison Office is on the baggage claim level near the center stairs and baggage carousel 4.
 It is open 24/7 for current and former military members and their dependents as they travel through Tucson International Airport.
-The phone number to the military liaison office is (520) 573-8374.
-For information click here.
+The phone number is (520) 573-8374.
+More information is here.

 News and Gift Shops

-Located on both concourses.
-A pre-security shop can be found near the entrance to Concourse B.
+Information about the retail shops can be found here.
+A pre-security shop is near the entrance to Concourse B.

 Pet Relief Area

-Service animals and pets being transported can use an animal relief area outside the east end entrance of the baggage claim area on the lower level.
+Service animals and pets being transported can use the Prickly Paws Pet Stop on the lower level outside the east exit near Arbuckles’ Coffee from baggage claim.
 Bags and a container for solid waste are provided.
 Beyond the TSA Checkpoints animal relief facilities are provided inside the restrooms on both concourses.

 Global Entry Enrollment Center